 Traditional air bladders and I-beam floor

-One of the main reasons people opt for inflatable kayaks is that they are lightweight, and once you deflate them, they occupy very little space.
+One of the main reasons people opt for an inflatable over a rigid kayak is their weight and portability.
+Inflatables are lightweight, and once you deflate them, they occupy very little space.
 This makes them easy to transport and store.

 Fold them up, put them into their carry bag, and they are no larger than a sleeping bag.
 Some kayaks fold up so small that you can even keep them in your backpack.